 Where you should and shouldn’t spend

 It’s obvious that the world is moving from cash payments to digital payments.
 But when is the best time to use your credit card?
-When you’re traveling, a credit card is one of the best payment methods you can use.
+When you’re traveling, a credit card is perhaps the best payment method you can use.

 When you travel out of the country, you’ll get better rates for foreign exchange fees than buying currency with American dollars.
 There are also places in the world where you might not want to use your card.
 For example, flea markets are a good place to use cash.